 “As far as they knew, they were receiving acupuncture, but the needles weren’t directed at the meridian points, the hypothesized locations in the body that reduce pain,” he said.
 “They were essentially harmless needle pricks.”

 Unger said SWOG trained the dozen or so practitioners to deliver true acupuncture — or the sham version — in the same manner.
-Fred Hutch and SCCA’s Greenlee, who recently published clinical practice guidelines for integrative therapies during and after breast cancer treatment, worked with the research team to develop the standardized protocol and training materials for the acupuncturists.
+Fred Hutch and SCCA’s Greenlee, whose clinical practice guidelines for integrative therapies during and after breast cancer treatment were recently endorsed by ASCO, worked with the research team to develop the standardized protocol and training materials for the acupuncturists.

 “This adds important information to the body of work on the use of integrative therapies for breast cancer survivors,” Greenlee said.
 “Patients, providers and policymakers all need evidence on which to base their decisions so that they know they are using something that is likely to work, and so they don’t waste their time and money on treatments that don’t work.
 This study provides just that.”